rollyourown-xyz/ryo-website-content/collaborate/bug_reports_feature_requests_ideas/index.md

 - For the content of the website, please use the Issues in the repository for our website content -- [on Codeberg](https://codeberg.org/rollyourown-xyz/ryo-website-hugo-content/issues) or [on GitHub](https://github.com/rollyourown-xyz/ryo-website-hugo-content/issues).

-- In case of general feedback and ideas for rollyourown.xyz that are not specific to a [project or module](https://rollyourown.xyz/rollyourown/) or the [website](https://rollyourown.xyz) content, please use the Issues in the general feedback repository -- [on Codeberg](https://codeberg.org/rollyourown-xyz/general-feedback/issues) or [on GitHub](https://github.com/rollyourown-xyz/general-feedback/issues).
+- In case of general feedback and ideas for rollyourown that are not specific to a [project or module](https://rollyourown.xyz/rollyourown/) or the [website](https://rollyourown.xyz) content, please use the Issues in the general feedback repository -- [on Codeberg](https://codeberg.org/rollyourown-xyz/general-feedback/issues) or [on GitHub](https://github.com/rollyourown-xyz/general-feedback/issues).

 ## Before raising an Issue